-Whether your agency is brand new or has 100 employees, the structure has a direct impact on the company's efficiency, culture, client success, and scalability.
+Whether your agency is brand new or has 100 employees, how it’s organized has a direct impact on the company's efficiency, culture, client success, and scalability.

-Without a well-thought-out structure, agencies will suffer from miscommunication, frustration, and poor results.
+Without a well-thought-out structure, agencies suffer from miscommunication, frustration, and poor results.

 There are two primary ways to structure your agency: the traditional approach and the pod approach, sometimes referred to as “Mechanistic” and “Organic”—and there are many combinations and adaptations in between.